 The female role (in this case Panchali) is usually played by a man and Kathakali, like many professions in India is completely male-dominated.
 This is starting to change, and women are claiming more roles for themselves in Kerala.

-If you want to see a Kathakali show in Kerala for yourself, then here are some of the best theatres to enjoy it in, it usually costs 300-400 rupees so it is a cheap night out:
+If you want to see a Kathakali show in Kerala for yourself, it usually costs 300-400 rupees so it is a cheap night out.

 Kochi (Ernakulam) – Kerala Kathakali Centre, KB Jacob Rd, Fort Nagar, Fort Kochi, Kochi, Kerala 682001, India